 Jump to:

 According to my old Farmhouse cookery book, butterscotch tart originated in Scotland.
+It's a form of caramel tart with a filling that is sweet and creamy

 Either way, this magic concoction makes a delicious pie for a treat.
-Personally, I am quite happy to eat the whole tart with a fork, but you could add some cream for a completely decadent dessert!
+Personally, I am quite happy to eat the whole tart with a fork, but you could add some cream for a completely decadent dessert.

-Why you will love this dish
+❤️ Why you will love this recipe

 - Delicious hot from the oven or served as a cold dessert.